 You see firsthand the explosion of wealth at the tippy-top.
 It really doesn’t help that you have to spend your days kissing up to the oligarchs and their foundations to finance your research, exhibition or favorite cause.

-Back in December, Obama declared inequality is “the defining issue of our time.”
-Obama is a babbling idiot, but he is still a decent weather vane, telling us where the Cult is heading for it next crusade.
+Obama declared inequality as “the defining issue of our time.”
+Obama is a spokesman, so he is a useful indicator about what vexes these people.
 His writers and teleprompter operators are members of the managerial class.
-What’s important to them will eventually come flapping from Obama’s gums in a speech.
-With an election coming and the Cult on its heels, it is a safe bet they will be pounding this drum for the rest of the year in an effort to change the subject.
+What’s important to them will eventually turn up in one his carefully choreographed speeches.
+With an election coming and the Left on its heels, it is a safe bet they will be pounding this drum for the rest of the year in an effort to change the subject.

-I think there may be something else going on here that is driving the interest from the Left.
+There may be something else going on here.
 If you look back at the last fifteen years, the period of this last Great Awakening of Progressive fanaticism, they don’t have a whole lot to show for themselves.
-In the 2000′s, it was mostly an extended tantrum about the unlettered rubes of the Bush administration.
+In the 2000’s, it was mostly an extended tantrum about the unlettered rubes of the Bush administration.
 The Obama years have been a big disappointment to the Left.
-The great dreams of 2008 have been boiled down to one major initiative, health care, which has been a grotesque flop.
+The great dreams of 2008 have been boiled down to one major initiative, health care, which has been a terrible flop.

-If you are a member of the Cult of Modern Liberalism, it’s feeling like 1972 in San Francisco.
-The Summer of Love is a distant memory and all the promise of that time amounted to nothing.
+If you are a member of the ruling class, it feels bad right now.
+The triumph of Obama is a distant memory and all the promise of that time amounted to nothing.
 More broadly speaking, this last fevered push by the Left never had much going for it.
 Health care is a math problem, not a moral problem.
-The rest of their agenda amounts to nothing more than silly fads cooked up by college professors with too much time on their hands.
-Otherwise, it has been a bunch of true believers looking for a cause.
+The rest of their agenda amounts to nothing more than weird fads cooked up by intersectional college professors with too much time on their hands.
+It’s been a total bust

-The other side of the coin is the Right has nothing to offer at the moment.
-Conservatism in America has mostly functioned as a brake on the progressives.
-Every once in a while they come up with a good policy and aggressively promote it, but for the most part they are the party poopers telling the Left they can’t have what they want.
-Right now, the Left is exhausted and the Right has nothing to champion, other than singing old dongs from the Reagan era.
-Both sides are looking for a reason to get public attention so a fight over the super-rich is as good as any.
+The other side of the coin is the Right has nothing to offer.
+Conservatism in America has mostly functioned as a brake on the Progressives.
+Every once in a while they come up with a good policy and aggressively promote it, but for the most part they are the party-poopers telling the Left they can’t have what they want.
+Right now, the Left is exhausted and the Right has nothing to champion.
+That’s why the so-called conservatives sound like a bizarre mystery cult built around Reagan and buckley.